-I’ll share a personal story but first, here is a quick and dirty on how covered calls work.
+Here is the quick and dirty on how covered calls work.

 Options contracts have specified strike or exercise prices and designated expiration dates.
 If the stock price is above the strike price when a call option expires, the option will be exercised, and the shares called away, replaced by cash at the per-share strike price.

-The returns from a covered call trade will be the value of the option premium plus the amount the strike price is above the current share price if the option expires “in-the-money.”
-If the stock is below the strike price (out of the money) at expiration, you retain the shares in your account, and more calls can be sold in the following weeks.
+The returns from a covered call trade will be the value of the option premium plus the amount the strike price is above the current share price if the option expires “in the money” (ITM).
+If the stock is below the strike price—”out of the money” (OTM) at expiration, you retain the shares in your account, and more calls can be sold in the following weeks.

 When I first started making covered call trade recommendations, my target return was 1.5% per month.
-So for a 60-day trade, I wanted to make 3%.
-One-and-a-half percent per month works out to 18% per year.
+So, for a 60-day trade, I wanted to make 3%.
+This works out to 18% per year.
 I think that is an attractive target for a trading strategy where the returns primarily consist of cash from selling calls that is yours to keep.

-The market prices of options are high, very high.
-If you are an option seller, placing covered call trades, this is a very good thing.
-In the current stock and options market, it is possible to earn 2% to 3% or more per month, just from the option premium earned.
+The market prices of options have been high, very high.
+If you are an option seller placing covered call trades, this is an excellent thing.
+It is possible to earn 2% to 3% or more per month in the current stock and options market, just from the option premium earned.

-For example, I just recommended to my subscribers a covered call trade on Ford Motor Company (F).
-The calls expire in 39 days, and the cash return from the option premium is 5.1%.
-It seems a little crazy to earn 5% in just over a month on the shares of a solid company like Ford.
-I am not complaining.
+For example, I just recommended a covered call trade on American Airlines (AAL) to my subscribers.
+The calls expire in 37 days, and the cash return from the option premium is 4.0%.
+It seems impossible to earn 4% in just over a month on the shares of a solid company like AAL…but I am not complaining.